caketi/logseq/pages/bit-packing.md

 ##
 ## often compressing text files to 30% of their original size or less.
 ## games.
 Images, textures, geometry, and video
+## **The most basic tenant of compressing data is: Don’t store bits of data unless you absolutely need them.**
 ##
 ##
 ##